webdevmateo/mobile-flashcards/README.md

 # Mobile Flashcards
 ___

 This a mobile flashcards application built using React Native.
 It was the third and final project of the [Udacity React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019).
+The app has been tested on both iOS and Android device simulators.

 # How to run this application locally
 ___